anirudha-bs/delres/README.md

 # dleres

-This is an application to delete and restore files in CLI Instead of using conventional rm command to delete files which cannot be restored, we can use custom commands provided by this application
+This is an application to delete and restore files in CLI

+Instead of using conventional rm command to delete files which cannot be restored, We can use these custom commands provided by the application

 Usage -